MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enhanced-email.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The enhanced email experience in Dynamics 365 Sales allows sales reps to compose an email without leaving the record they’re working on.
+The enhanced email experience in model-driven apps allows sales reps to compose an email without leaving the record they’re working on.
 With the enhanced email experience, you can:

 - Navigate to different pages without losing the email content.
 - Minimize the email window to get back to the records you were working on.